 147.105+ IRLP node 4943

 This is a much more local machine, and used primarily as a backup to the 146.76 machine.
 It has autopatch capabilities and a smaller foot print.
-Now with IRLP capability.
+It also has IRLP capability.
 It is used when the 146.76 machine is involved in emergency communications.
 The node number is 4943.

 The local 440 machine is quite handy.
 Less traffic since not everyone has 440 capabilty, it is a handy machine to use when 76 is busy.